 One interesting study suggests that exotic honeysuckles make woodlands more attractive to deer, and thus increase the number of deer ticks in areas where there are more honeysuckles.
 Another good reason to get rid of these invasive shrubs.

-The best method I’ve found for control is to cut the stems with either clippers, hand saw – or for some of the largest bushes, chain saw – and treat each stem with 20% glyphosate.
+The best method I’ve found for control is to cut the stems with either clippers, hand saw, or chain saw, and treat each stem with 20% glyphosate.
 Tom Brock did a study to determine which herbicide and which time of year works best for this treatment.
 He found that using glyphosate at any time of year works fine.

 I tend to do most of my cutting in the fall and early spring – whenever other invasive projects aren’t too pressing.
 Because the bushes are so big, I can do a large area fairly quickly, and make a big visual difference in the woodland.